coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/Bad_Frankenhausen/README.md

 ## Notes
   - All point clouds are stored in one binary CloudCompare file (together with the M3C2 results).
-  - While the point cloud contains an intensity attribute, it seems to be just the color value converted to greyscale.
-As the point clouds are the result of photogrammetric reconstruction, it can't be a real intensity value
+  - While the point clouds contain an intensity attribute, it seems to be just the color value converted to greyscale.
+As the point clouds are the result of photogrammetric reconstruction, it can't be an actual intensity value as obtained during laser scanning.
-  - For each epoch, there is a point cloud reconstructed from terrestrial photos and one from aerial photos available
+  - For each epoch, one point cloud reconstructed from terrestrial photos and one from aerial photos is available.

 ## Scripts
 * `compute_statistics.py` computes the minimum, median, and maximum of the number of points and average point neighbor distance across all epochs